isomerpages/enterprisesg-wmo/_faq/00-faq-wmo.md

 **7. How do I do register weighing and measuring instruments for trade use?**

-An applicant wishing to seek approval and registration for a weighing or measuring instrument for trade use has to submit the following documents to WMO via the link here.
+An applicant wishing to seek approval and registration for a weighing or measuring instrument for trade use has to submit the following documents to WMO via the link [here][1]{:target="_blank"}.

 * OIML Certificate of Approval or Pattern Evaluation Certificate – to attest that the pattern of the weighing or measuring instrument is suitable for trade use.
 * Test Report – attached together with the pattern approval certificate.